-Rebuild crisis strategies should most frequently be used in response to accident crises, especially when the organization has had a history of similar crises and/or has developed a negative reputation in the past.
+Rebuild crisis strategies should most frequently be used in response to accidental crises, especially when the organization has had a history of similar crises and/or has developed a negative reputation in the past.
 Rebuilding strategies should also always be considered for preventable crises where stakeholder relationships may be permanently damaged.
-While it may take more time to rekindle the relationship, these actions will mark the first step towards that recovery.
+While it may take more time to rekindle the relationship, these actions will mark the first step toward recovery.

 2. Diminish Strategy

 This strategy works to minimize the amount of responsibility placed on the organization.
-This is achieved by offering excuses for or justifying the company's actions.
+This is achieved by justifying and offering excuses for the company's actions.

 3. Deny Strategy

 This strategy completely re-assigns the blame away from the organization.
 This is achieved by confronting the accuser(s) for their invalid accusations, claiming that there is no crisis, or blaming another party for the crisis.